Mr-MIBonk/3Q098065x-Tools/README.md

 ## NOTE:
 There are some very stupid idiots who just copy everything and change the intervention for making money!
 Do not support such sloppy and dangerous manipulations!
-Fuck all this copy/paste moneymakers who stole the work and don't pay for it!
+Fuck all this copy/paste moneymakers who stole the work and don't pay for it! 🖕
-# All bastards who stolen and selling this should be fucked🖕